Earth science education

 Earth Science Education Research focuses on understanding how people learn about the earth in classrooms, in laboratory settings, in the workplace, and in the field.
 It also focuses on the systematic study of how teaching Earth science can be improved in all of these settings.
 This kind of research uses methods drawn from the social sciences, such as laboratory experiments, interviews, surveys and classroom or field observations.
 Our research generates new theories about how people learn Earth science, new ways to measure skills and knowledge and rigorously tested new approaches to teaching.
 Our aim is simple: through this research we will improve student, teacher, and public understanding of the geosciences and ensure a broad, diverse and well-prepared future geoscience workforce.

-Specific areas of research include: The role of spatial skills in tasks as diverse as geoscience fieldwork, sketching, remote sensing and weather forecasting; comparison of novice and expert approaches to solving geoscience problems; the role of fieldwork in undergradaute geoscience education; developing and testing new Earth science curricula and classroom approaches at the K-12 and undergraduate levels; understanding barriers and opportunities for minority student participation in the geosciences at community colleges and minority-serving institutions; preparation and professional development of K-12 teachers.
+Specific areas of research include: The role of spatial thinking skills in geologic fieldwork and hydrogeology; comparison of novice and expert approaches to solving geoscience problems; the role of fieldwork in undergraduate geoscience education; developing and testing new Earth science curricula and classroom approaches; and preparation and professional development of K-12 teachers.

 The Department of Geological and Environmental Sciences hosts an energetic and growing program of diverse geochemical research.
 Faculty explore a range of socially and scientifically relevant problems, employing modern techniques in both the laboratory and the field.
 Furthermore, we have pioneered an innovative undergraduate program in geochemistry, the only one of its kind in the nation.
 Students enrolled in this cutting-edge program gain access to a rigorous curriculum that cultivates expertise in a range of geochemical subjects that are in high demand throughout the environmental consulting, geotechnical and remediation fields.